storybookjs/marko/lib/client-api/README.md

 ### Using args in an addon

-Args values are automatically syncronized (via the `changeStoryArgs` and `storyArgsChanged` events) between the preview and manager; APIs exist in `lib/api` to read and set args in the manager.
+Args values are automatically synchronized (via the `changeStoryArgs` and `storyArgsChanged` events) between the preview and manager; APIs exist in `lib/api` to read and set args in the manager.

 Args need to be serializable -- so currently cannot include callbacks (this may change in a future version).